 Dale Mangold (Saxophone, Guitar): Dale is proud and excited to be the saxophonist for Pitt Floyd.
 He has been performing music professionally for over 30 years; primarily as a saxophonist but also on guitar, bass or vocals.
 Dale co-hosts award-winning Acoustic Brunch at Hambone’s in Lawrenceville every Sunday.
 He is also involved with many fundraising events such as Annual Shalerpalooza Concert for Shaler area high school music students.
 When not on stage Dale enjoys hockey, baseball, playing video games and making people laugh.
 Proud father of son, Gabe and daughter, Sara.

-Brandon Martin (Sound & Visual Engineer): Brandon "Brando" Martin is an audio engineer and sound designer in both live and studio environments.
+Brandon Martin (SFX, Sound Engineer, Vocals): Brandon "Brando" Martin is an audio engineer and sound designer in both live and studio environments.
 After graduating from Full Sail University in 2011 with three degrees in Recording Arts Associates, Music Business Bachelors, and Entertainment Business Masters, Brando returned to his hometown of Pittsburgh and joined an event promotions company named Touchfaster with long-term friend, Pierce Marratto.
 After two years of working with Touchfaster and in his home studio, he starting working as a live audio engineer for various Pittsburgh venues, most notably James Street Gastropub for two years until its untimely closure in late 2017.

-Michael Moats (Guitar, Keyboard, Theremin, Vocals): Michael has been playing the guitar, since he convinced his dad to let him trade in his violin for an electric six-string more than three decades ago.
-Since then he has performed with several various rock, folk, blues and sea shanty bands playing guitar, bass, harmonica, keys and singing.
+Michael Moats (Guitar, Keyboards, Vocals): Michael has been playing the guitar since he convinced his dad to let him trade in his violin for an electric six-string more than three decades ago.
+Since then, he has performed with several various rock, folk, blues and sea shanty bands playing guitar, bass, harmonica, keys and singing.
 Michael is the owner of Top of the Line Entertainment, a mobile DJ and Entertainment Company and is one of Pittsburgh’s finest Wedding DJs.
-Last year, he traveled to South Carolina to play bass with a Pink Floyd tribute band, playing “Dark Side of the Moon” during the Solar Eclipse.
+In August 2017, he traveled to South Carolina to play bass with a Pink Floyd tribute band, playing “Dark Side of the Moon” during the Solar Eclipse.
 Michael can often be seen wearing a kilt, playing bass and singing with The Cheer’ly Men.
-Even though he does all of this, his 13 year old daughter doesn’t think he’s cool.
+Even though he does all of this, his 14 year old daughter still doesn’t think he’s cool.

 Michael R. Petyak (Keyboards, Vocals): Having a degree in Musical Theater has taken Michael on many journeys around the world.
 He is a proud member of AEA & SAG-AFTRA, where he has performed on stages, television & films with performers ranging from former Broadway stars to current film icons nationally.
 He is a proud teacher at Lincoln Park Performing Arts Charter in Midland, PA, and is the founder of Hambone’s Theater Company in Lawrenceville.
 Michael would like to dedicate his work on Pitt Floyd to his late father, who introduced him to his love of progressive rock music and its importance in society.